New Mom Tia Mowry Opens Up About Her Post-Baby Body: ‘I Still Have a Belly’ and ‘That is OKAY’

 “You’ve just accomplished a miracle! #Love yourself, love your new body, embrace it.
 It you want to make changes than that’s your desire and no one else’s,” she continued, before adding a very special postscript: “Ps, #moms freaking rock!

-Announcing the arrival of the couple’s second child earlier this month, Mowry shared a sweet image of herself cradling the newborn in her arms at the hospital.
+Announcing the arrival of the couple’s second child earlier this month, Mowry-Hardrict shared a sweet image of herself cradling the newborn in her arms at the hospital.

 “Feeling grateful and blessed as we welcome our little baby girl into the world!” she wrote in the caption.
 “We are in heaven 🙏🏽.”